tigellus/Markdown/5. Review on Chronic Obstructive Pulmonary Disease & Adult Respiratory Distress Syndrome/1 Chronic Lung Diseases/Chronic Lung Diseases.md

 * There are two classifications of COPD: chronic bronchitis and emphysema.
 These two types of COPD can have overlapping signs and symptoms
 * The primary cause of the obstruction may vary; examples include airway inflammation that narrow or blocks airflow, mucous secretion that blocks airways, and alveolar wall destruction.

-# ~Question 1
-As a cause of death in the United States, COPD ranks:

-[WRONG] Second
-[WRONG] Third
-[RIGHT] Fourth
-[WRONG] Fifth

-* COPD is the fourth leading cause of death in the United States

 # ~Question 2
 Which two diseases are included in categories of COPD?